 If the student wishes to appeal a decision to invoke interim withdrawal, a "show cause" hearing must be requested within 72 hours of receipt of the letter outlining the decision.
 The hearing will provide the student with the opportunity to demonstrate why the interim action should not take place.
 The student and the student's parents/legal guardians will be given an opportunity to meet with the Vice President for Student Life or designee.
 All pertinent information will be reviewed with the student and the student will have the opportunity to respond to all information discussed and may present additional information, including an independent psychiatric or psychological evaluation.

 Most missing student reports occur in the University environment as a result of a student changing their normal routine and failing to inform roommates or friends of this change.
 Upon receiving a missing student report, the University Police Department will conduct a preliminary investigation in order to verify the report and to determine the circumstances which exist relating to the reported missing student.
-If not located within a reasonable time, such as a few hours or as the situation dictates, Furman Police are required to place the missing person on a national police alert system (NCIC).
+If not located within 24 hours, Furman Police are required to place the missing person on a national police alert system (NCIC).
 The parent/guardian of the student will be notified when the situation deems necessary.
 Missing student reports should be referred to the University Police at 864.294.2111.

 One of the marks of a vital university is freedom of inquiry and expression.
 Indeed, such a freedom is the mark of a free and democratic society.
 Education, as contrasted with indoctrination, must provide the student with a wide spectrum of views on vital issues.
 It is the responsibility of the University, as well as one of its purposes, to help the student learn to distinguish fact from myth, objectivity from bias, tolerance from intolerance.
 The student should learn to think rationally and reach valid conclusions.
 The student who is not exposed to varying views on an issue may be denied opportunity to learn the elements of rational thinking.
 Consequently, the student could miss one of the most important aims of education.
 Only in a spirit of free inquiry can the student be prepared to assume the responsibilities of constructive citizenship.
 It is further affirmed that the appearance of guest speakers does not imply approval or endorsement of the views expressed by the speakers, either by the sponsoring group or the University.
 The University will not serve as a legal shield for speakers in any matter related to their statements or actions on the campus.